rongstat/meta-visualization/README.md

 Alternatively, for a **quick guide to meta-visualization in R**, please check out https://rongstat.github.io/metaviz_guide.io/user_guide.html.

+For the Python implementation, please see the tutorial notebook `Python Code/usage.ipynb`.
+To run meta-visualization on your data, move `Python Code/meta_visualization.py` to your working directory and import using: `from meta_visualization import meta_viz`.
+Currently, the only dependencies are `numpy`, `scikit-learn`, and `scipy`.
+The Python implementation should be runnable for any Python 3-compatible versions of these libraries.

 For further questions and inquiries, please contact Rong Ma (rongm@stanford.edu).